 Round 1 Round 2

 Mean bid Tshs 143,840 Tshs 138,253

 Median bid Tshs 130,000 Tshs 126,000

 Standard Deviation 96,105 93,105

 Number of winning bids 15 17

 Payment/Contract Tshs 30,000 Tshs 20,000

 Number of trees planted 1200 1360

-Source: Jindal et al., 2013
+Source: Jindal et al., 2013 TE OF AL

 Another study component was to evaluate the feasibility of tree planting and protection on common lands around which strong social norms already exist in the community.
 In order to simulate a real world PES project, the research team conducted an experiment with 123 local participants who were randomly divided into three groups.
 Each group was asked to plant trees in the school yard under a specific treatment: group 1 was offered no payment, group 2 an individual cash payment of Tshs 1000 and for the third group, payment of Tshs 1000 was made to the village school on the behalf of each participant.
 Experimental results showed that each group completed their respective task.
-However, exit interviews with group members showed marked variation.
-The group that was offered individual cash payment (treatment 2) showed least satisfaction as a majority of the group members were unhappy with the level of payment that was offered (57%).
+However, exit interviews with group members showed least satisfaction as a majority of the group members were unhappy with the level of payment that was offered (57%).
 In contrast, both the other groups showed significantly high satisfaction levels with fewer members who were unhappy with the arrangement (table 3).